JohanVonElectrum/Johan-Carpet/README.md

 -   MultiThreading entities by dimension
 -   Passive Farms Fix
 -   Keep enderpearls traveling without loading chunks and teleport player when lands
+-   More cheats, xD
+-   Renewable resources with new mechanics...
+100% vanilla stuff ofc